jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 1. Points Deduction: Deduct points of the service provider and record the deduction according to different violations made;

-2. Frozen Shop: It means that the shop and the commodity cannot be displayed in the Marketplace within a certain period of time, but it does not affect the normal use of the users who have ordered the commodity in the shop;
+2. Frozen Service Shop: It means that the shop and the commodity cannot be displayed in the Cloud Marketplace within a certain period of time, but it does not affect the normal use of the users who have ordered the commodity in the shop;

-3. Deposit Deduction: Refers to the method of deducting part or all of the deposit according to different violations made by the service provider.
+3. Deposit Deduction: Refers to the method of deducting part or all of the deposit according to different violations made by the service provider;

-4. Clearing Out: If the service provider violates the rules and the deducted points reaches 24, all the commodities will be removed, the service provider will be cleared out, and the deposit will be deducted.
+4. Clearing Out: If the service provider violates the rules and the deducted points reaches 24, all the commodities will be removed, the service provider will be cleared out, and the deposit will be deducted;

 5. According to laws, regulations, policies, terms of agreement and management practices, JD Cloud has the right to take other measures, including but not limited to display mode downgrade, violation notification, additional deposit, restricted commodity categories, etc.